info443-wi22/project-1-fretws/README.md

 ## Structure Overview

+The part of the architecture that we will focus on most with testing and refactoring is the Services package.
+Specifically, FirebaseFunctionsService -- the service that handles the complexity of calling the right endpoint of the Firebase API for each image and processing Json responses from the API into a more usable form.
+This section nonetheless focuses on the context around the app as a whole, so we can see where the Services fit in.

 ### Top level architecture of the application

 Stores are the logic layer that bridges between the UI and the Device Storage, and Services are the logic layer that bridges to the Firebase backend.
+We store images in device storage so that they can be viewed by the user later, in a history view.
 Stores encapsulate choices about what information to store about the images and how to store it.

-Services encapsulate choices about what Firebase endpoint to use and when.
+Services encapsulate choices about what Firebase endpoint (Text or Object detection) to use and when.
 Requests to Firebase are made directly by the Services, and therefore the Services package must also encapsulate information about the structure of queries and responses made to and from Firebase.

 Activities are composed of Fragments, and Adapters are used by certain fragments to populate UI list items with data.
+Although it is not common in simple apps, fragments can also contain other fragments.
+A useful analogy is that a fragment in Android is like a large React component.
+Fragments that are inside of other fragments will be called subfragments.

 ![architecture diagram](/imgs/Top_Level_Architecture.png)

 ### More Detailed architecture of the application

 ViewModels act as the subject in a subject-observer pattern.
-The Fragments and Stores observe and initiate changes in the Viewmodels.
+The Fragments and Stores observe the Viewmodel data and also initiate changes in it.
+RequestClasses encapsulate the logic required to generate a Json request intended for one of the Firebase endpoints.

 ![architecture diagram](/imgs/Detailed_Architecture.png)